ricksonoliveira/shopping-list-challenge/README.md

 * `quantity: item quantity (integer)`
 * `unit_price: price unit of the item (integer)`

-You can create as much shopping list as you want, they will all be added to a single file and a single list, like the following:
+You can create as much shopping lists as you want, they will all be added to a single file and a single list, like the following:

 ```console
 iex> ShoppingList.create_shopping_list(10, 100)